worron/ACYLS/README.md

 ####Main goals
 * Rewrite the codebase with GTK3 and python3;
 * Get rid of bash scripts and move all logic to Python scripts;
 * Make scripts easy extensible.
-The user should have easy way to add new filters, icon alternatives, etc;
+The user should have easy way to add new filters, icon alternatives, app themes;
 * New icons and filters.

 ####Screenshots